De coherence for a heavy particle interacting with a light one: new analysis and numerics: Numerical asymptotic resolution of the two-body Schr odinger system

-We suppose that many light particles are injected one by one in the computation domain, in such a way that the heavy particle undergoes a finite sequence of collisions at times $t_k:=4 k \, \Delta t$.
+We suppose that many light particles are injected one-by-one into the computation domain, in such a way that the heavy particle undergoes a finite sequence of collisions at times $t_k:=4 k \, \Delta t$.
 At any collision, the state of the light particle is supposed to be the same, i.e., the $k.$th colliding light particle lies in the state represented by the wave function $U_0 (t_k - \varepsilon^{- \gamma} ) \chi$.
 Through any time interval $(t_k,t_{k+1})$ between two collisions, the heavy particle evolves freely.
 The state of the heavy particle after each collision $\rho(t_k^+)$ is then related to the state before collision $\rho(t_k^-)$ by

 On the left plot of Figure \ref{decoh_effect_coll} we show the probability density $\rho^{M,a}(t^*,X,X)$ associated to the state of the heavy particle at the time of maximal overlap.
 The plot refers to the case of a Dirac's delta potential with strength $\alpha=10$, momentum of the light particle $p=0$ and $N=1,2,3$ collisions.
 As expected, multiple collisions enforce the destruction of the interference pattern.